expressjs/expressjs.com/_includes/api/en/4x/app-settings.md

       <tr>
         <td>Number</td>
   <td markdown="1">
-  Trust the `n`th hop from the front-facing proxy server as the client.
+  Trust the nth hop from the front-facing proxy server as the client.
   </td>
       </tr>
       <tr>